obonaventure/cnp3/book/network/network.rst

 An IPv6 unicast address is composed of three parts :

 #.
-A global routing prefix that is assgined to the Internet Service Provider that owns this block of addresses
+A global routing prefix that is assigned to the Internet Service Provider that owns this block of addresses
 #.
 A subnet identifier that identifies a customer of the ISP
 #.
 An interface identifier that identifies a particular interface on an endsystem